Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Test problems}

 In order to examine the performance of our distance approximation formulation we used the same publicly available test problems as used previously in the branch-and-cut approach of \cite{valle2017}.
 These test problems were based on \cite{foodmart} so as to represent a realistic supermarket shopping environment and are appropriate test problems given that the motivation underlying our work is online grocery shopping.
 A key advantage of using those publicly available test problems in this paper is that for many of them we know from \cite{valle2017} the optimal joint batching and routing solution.
 Hence we are able to make a computational comparison between the results of our approach and those optimal values.
-A full description of these test problems is given in \cite{valle2017} and, for space reasons, will not be repeated here.

-The test problems considered, as detailed in \cite{valle2017}, are for warehouse configurations involving more than one block.
+The test problems considered, as detailed in \cite{valle2017}, are for warehouse configurations involving two blocks (so three cross-aisles).
 As noted previously above restricting attention to just one block is a situation which is commonly considered in the literature, e.g.~\cite{boysen17, chabot17, gademann01, gademann05, hong2012a, hong2017, koster98, deKoster1999, lu16, menendez17a, menendez17b, menendez17, petersen1997, rao13, zulj18}.
-Hence in order to examine the performance of our distance approximation approach when we have just a single block we generated test problems for warehouse configurations involving just one block.\footnote{For the benefit of future workers the single block test problems that we generated and solved are publicly available at \href{http://www.dcc.ufmg.br/~arbex/orderpicking.html}{http://www.dcc.ufmg.br/$\sim$arbex/orderpicking.html}.}
+Hence in order to examine the performance of our distance approximation approach when we have just a single block we generated additional test problems for warehouse configurations involving just one block.

-Table~\ref{table1} shows the optimal (or best known) solutions for the test problems examined.
-In that table the parameter $\Delta$ relates to the labelling of the different test problems in \cite{valle2017}; $\vert O \vert$ is the total number of orders in each test problem and T(s) denotes the total computation time in seconds when the problems are solved using the approach in \cite{valle2017}.
-Here a solution value in brackets indicates that the problem terminated at the time limit imposed (6 CPU hours, 21600 seconds) without proving optimality, and the value shown corresponds to the value of the best feasible solution known at time limit.

-The values shown in Table~\ref{table1}, both for multiple and single block problems, have been computed using the approach given in \cite{valle2017}.
-However, by comparison with the work presented in \cite{valle2017} for multiple blocks, these results are with a more up-to-date version of Cplex (version 12.8) and also include the new symmetry constraints presented above (Equation~(\ref{eq39})).